jitsucom/jitsu/design-docs/scheduler.md

 ## Definitions

 * **Collection** — see EventNative [documentation](https://docs.eventnative.org/configuration-1/sources-configuration#collections)
-* **Collection Syncronization Task (aka Task)**  — an atomic task that make sure that the collection is up-to-date.
+* **Collection Synchronization Task (aka Task)**  — an atomic task that make sure that the collection is up-to-date.
 The task may call external resources (API).
 All tasks should be single-threaded
 * **Task Log** — log that was written during execution of the task: all stdout output that was produced by synchronization thread.
 Log consists from log entries: `{time: "<utc_timestamp>", message: "<message>", level: "<level>"}` (log level `info` or `error`)
 * **Task History** — a collection of tasks that has been created
 * **Task Queue** — a queue of tasks that should be executed